-I mean, just GO TO SLEEP already.
+Just GO TO SLEEP already.

-But being frustrated was not good for either of us.
-What she needed was her mama to help her feel better and just be there.
-I needed to stop trying to force sleep and just accept we were doing the best we could.
-So, we just got up.
-At midnight.
+Her weary mama needed to stop trying to force sleep and just accept we were both doing the best we could.

-At 3 am, she finally went to sleep after 3 am and slept for a couple of hours.
+At 3 am, she finally went to sleep and slept for a couple of hours.
 Then she was up for 2 more and back down just when the big kids were getting up.

 You are not alone.
 I am walking through this season right along with you.
 Every time one child gets sick, it sets off a chain reaction and the others get sick too.
 One by one.
 Sometimes it is hard to tell when the first sickness ended and the next one began.

-These winter months can feel incredibly long.
+These winter months can feel incredibly long, can’t they?

 I am sorry you’ve had to cancel play dates, volunteering, your own doctor appointments and so much more.
-I know you were counting on these activities to break up your week.
-I know you needed a change of pace from just being at home with the kids all day, every day.
+These treasured activities were carefully planned to break up your week.
+I know you needed a change of pace from being at home with the kids all day, every day.